GenericMappingTools/gmt/doc/rst/source/grdgradient.rst

 ------------------

 *ingrid*
     2-D grid file from which to compute directional derivative.
 (See :ref:`Grid File Formats
     <grd_inout_full>`).

 .. _-G:

 **-G**\ *outgrid*
     Name of the output grid file for the directional derivative.
-(See GRID FILE FORMATS below).
+(See :ref:`Grid File Formats
+    <grd_inout_full>`).

 Optional Arguments
 ------------------